Al–Mohy A H and Higham N J (2009) A new scaling and squaring algorithm for the matrix exponential SIAM J. Matrix Anal.31(3) 970–989

-The Integer allocatable memory required is n, and the double allocatable memory required is approximately .
+The integer allocatable memory required is n, and the complex allocatable memory required is approximately .

-The cost of the algorithm is ; see Section 5 of of Al–Mohy and Higham (2009).
-The real allocatable memory required is approximately .
+The cost of the algorithm is ; see Section 5 of Al–Mohy and Higham (2009).
+The complex allocatable memory required is approximately .

-If the Fréchet derivative of the matrix exponential is required then f01jhc should be used.
+If the Fréchet derivative of the matrix exponential is required then f01khf should be used.

 As well as the excellent book cited above, the classic reference for the computation of the matrix exponential is Moler and Van Loan (2003).